ddnet/ddnet/README.md

 * **-DSECURITY_COMPILER_FLAGS=[ON|OFF]** <br>
 Whether to set security-relevant compiler flags like `-D_FORTIFY_SOURCE=2` and `-fstack-protector-all`.
 Default Value is ON.

+* **-DPOLLY=[OFF|ON]** <br>
+This enables the Polly LLVM optimizer.
+Requires a clang compiler with polly enabled.
+Polly is a high-level loop and data-locality optimizer and optimization infrastructure for LLVM.
+It uses an abstract mathematical representation based on integer polyhedra to analyze and optimize the memory access pattern of a program. https://polly.llvm.org/

 Running tests (Debian/Ubuntu)
 -----------------------------